 Free NHS approved tape measures

-Thanks to a kind and generous grant from the Yateley and District Lions Club we now have 10,000 disposable paper tape measures.
+Thanks to a kind and generous grant from the Yateley and District Lions Club we have 10,000 disposable NHS approved paper tape measures.

 Just before 6 weeks of age he had a six week check with his health visitor to do the all of the usual baby checks, and this thankfully included a head circumference measurement.
 This measurement showed that Jethro’s head had increased rapidly from 25% at birth to 75% six weeks later.